 Dingeldein holds a Bachelor of Arts in Architecture from the University of Kentucky’s College of Design and plans to pursue her Master’s degree.
 Dingeldein received the Design Excellence Award of her graduating class.
-She had the honor of presenting her 4th year studio work at the University of Kentucky’s College of Design End of the Year Show.

 Prior to joining AIFNY in 2014, Dingeldein interned at SO-IL, mainly working on the Manetti Shrem Museum of Art competition, which they later won.
 During her college career, Dingeldein worked as the University of Kentucky’s College of Design’s Lab Consultant and explored design’s vapid forms and ways by participating in design electives and conferences such as Possible Mediums.